 Green tea: periodontal and general health

-they would not be good for much.
-Women have bone loss (osteoporosis) more than men—but tea may have benefits for stronger bones for all people.
+Bones.
+Muscles are great, but without bones, they would not be good for much.
+Women have bone loss (osteoporosis) more than men.
+Tea may help here.

 Tip:Polyphenols are one part of tea.
 Green tea (in moderation) may help build stronger bones.

 Animal studies reveal that intake of tea polyphenols have pronounced positive effects on bone as shown by higher bone mass and trabecular bone volume, number, and thickness... resulting in greater bone strength.Tea and bone health

 Result:Positive effects were detected in six weeks.
 Thus we find that drinking tea may help with male health issues.